Anthony-Giacinto/orbits/README.md

 * Time Rate: The amount of simulation time that passes every Time Step in chosen units per Time Step.
 Increase this value to increase the rate of simulation time.
 Cannot be smaller than the Time Step value (default value is 1 second / Time Step).

     * Notes on Time Step and Time Rate: Increasing either the Time Rate or the Time Step will "increase" the rate of simulation time, but it is recommended to just use Time    Rate.
 However, increasing Time Rate will only work up to some limit.
 If you wish to increase the rate of simulation time further, you will also need to increase the Time Step.
 Keep in mind that the larger the Time Step value, the less accurate the position data of the objects will be.

+* Scenario Menu: Will build the chosen scenario from the menu, or will allow you to create your own scenario.
+* Body Menu: Allows you to place objects into the scenario.
+Can choose from some preset planets or can create your own object.
+* Toggle Axes: Toggles on/off cartesian axes on the primary body in the scenario.